aleksandar9999a/ex-core/README.md

   })
 ```

-- ExCore execute tasks by priority (tasks with bigger priority are executed first)
+- ExWorker execute tasks by priority (tasks with bigger priority are executed first)
-- ExCore set default priority 0 if you don't set it
+- ExWorker set default priority 0 if you don't set it
 - ExCode has possibilities for callback functions
 - ExCode has auto|manual modes.
 If mode is manual you must call core.start() to process tasks